Chapter 16

 unless it was raining.
 More than once I ran out to help Mom take a nearly dry wash down because of an unexpected rain.

+Many of the women and girls bought patterns and made dresses and other garments in the early part of the twentieth century (some still do).
 The pictures on the McCall package shown here were for making the aprons that were always worn while cooking and doing other chores.
-Depending on the mood and the time of day, an apron was yanked off, laid aside, and with a quick glance at a wall mirror, a knock at the door would be answered.
+Depending on the mood and the time of day, an apron was yanked off, laid aside, and with a quick glance at a wall mirror, a knock at the door would be answered. |

 My aunts would have learned to sew using foot power to operate a treadle sewing machine.
 They not only made clothes, they altered them to fit, especially during the depression.
 These machines were later modified with the addition of electric motors.
+Mom made me a suit from parts of Dad s old suit.
+She could make a pattern for the dresses my sister would sketch while doodling in school. |

 I remember my sister buying a pattern and material, making the dress and wearing it on a date that same evening.
 I don t know how Mom did so much.
 She wrote a genealogy and had it published while raising me!

-We played outdoors a lot.
+did in We played outdoors a lot.
 We made up our own games and argued about the rules.
 People seemed friendly and trustworthy.
-It was a good time to grow up.
+It was a good time to grow up. |

 Elementary Classroom